|

 should expect the plane to be in airworthy condition.
 Out-of-Annual

-aircraft, with a ferry permit, should be considered on a
+aircraft, with a ferry permit, are considered on a case-by-case

 Generally,